mrepol742/web-appp/README.md

 Build your web app for Android faster with this base template.

+## Your Web-to-APK Base Template

+Web-Appp is a **ready-to-use Android template** designed to help developers quickly convert a website into a fully functional APK, while adding mobile-specific features and customizations.

+- Free & MIT Licensed
+- WebView Metrics Opt-Out Enabled
+- Custom Error Pages
+- External Links Open in Chrome Custom Tabs
+- Supports Special URL Schemes
+- Automatic Footer Hiding
+- Built-in Analytics (Optional)
+- Google GCM / Push Notifications (Planned)

+  #### and more

+- **Easy theming** with Material 3 design support for a modern Android look.
+- **Fullscreen video support** inside WebView.
+- **File download handling** for PDFs, images, or other assets directly from your web content.
+- **Intent handling & dynamic shortcuts** for deep links, so users can launch specific pages directly.
+- **Back navigation management** using Compose BackHandler for seamless navigation.
+- **Modern Android setup** using the latest Gradle tooling.
+- **Kotlin-based** for flexibility, maintainability, and seamless integration with Jetpack Compose.
+- Modular and easy to extend — all features can be enabled or disabled as needed.
+(Planned)

 ## Prerequisites

 - Android Studio **Narwhal 3 or newer**